ion-training/repository-with-terraform-github/README.md

 ```

 Create the resource. \
-_for conciseness -auto-approve option was used_
+_for brevity -auto-approve option was used_
 ```
 terraform apply -auto-approve
 ```